AOrobator/HelloAndroid/lesson16/Lesson16_ContentProviders.md

                if (grantResults.length > 0
                        && grantResults[0] == PackageManager.PERMISSION_GRANTED) {
                    // permission was granted, yay!
 Do the
-                   // contacts-related task you need to do. readMedia();
+                   // media-related task you need to do. readMedia();
                } else {
                    // permission denied, boo!
 Disable the